Fast Reconfiguration for Programmable Matter: Discussion

 \section{Discussion}

 We presented the first reconfiguration algorithm for programmable matter that does not use a canonical intermediate configuration.
-In the worst-case, our algorithm requires a linear number of activation rounds and hence is as fast as existing algorithms.
+In the worst case, our algorithm requires a linear number of activation rounds and hence is as fast as existing algorithms.
 However, in practice, our algorithm can exploit the geometry of the symmetric difference between input and output and can create as many parallel shortest paths as the problem instance allows.

-We implemented our algorithm in the Amoebot Simulator\footnote{https://github.com/SOPSLab/AmoebotSim}.
-In the following screenshots and the accompanying videos of complete reconfiguration sequences\footnote{https://anonymous.4open.science/r/AmoebotVideos} supply particles are colored green, demand roots red, and supply roots cyan.
+We implemented our algorithm in the Amoebot Simulator\footnote{\url{https://github.com/SOPSLab/AmoebotSim}}.
+In the following screenshots and the accompanying videos of complete reconfiguration sequences\footnote{\url{https://github.com/PetersTom/AmoebotVideos}} supply particles are colored green, demand roots red, and supply roots cyan.
 The dark blue particles are part of the supply graph and therefore lie on a feather path from a demand root to a supply root.

 Figure~\ref{fig:parallel} illustrates that our algorithm does indeed create a supply graph which is based on the shortest paths between supply and demand and hence facilitates parallel movement paths if the geometry allows.
 Activation sequences are randomized, so it is challenging to prove statements that capture which supply feeds which demand, but generally we observe that close supply and demand nodes will connect first.
 An interesting open question in this context is illustrated in Figure~\ref{fig:bottleneck}: here we see two supplies and two demands, but the shortest paths have a common bottleneck, which slows down the reconfiguration in practice.
 Is there an effective way to include near-shortest paths in our supply graph to maximize parallelism?
 One could also consider temporarily adding particles to the symmetric difference.
 Note, though, that additional parallelism leads only to constant factor improvements in the running time; this is of course still meaningful in practice.